-Animado Events is proud to present the Elite Performance Series for ensembles in Nashville, TN.
+Animado Events is proud to present the Elite Performance Series at the Schermerhorn in Nashville.

-Shine the spotlight on your talented students as they take part in exciting festival performances with acclaimed clinicians in a professional concert hall.
+Shine the spotlight on your talented ensembles as they take part in exciting festival performances with acclaimed clinicians in a professional concert hall.

 Schermerhorn Symphony Center, the Nashville Symphony Orchestra’s home since 2006, is considered one of the world’s finest acoustical venues.
 Located in the heart of downtown Nashville, the concert hall boasts distinctive neo-Classical architecture incorporating motifs and design elements that pay homage to the history, culture and people of Middle Tennessee.